Mazhar Abro

-Mazhar Abro (Sindhi: مظھر ابڙو) is a prominent short story writer, novelist, playwright and poet from Sindh, Pakistan.His literary appreciation began with the "Shah Abdul Lateef Bhitaai National Award" by Pakistan Academy of letters Islamabad.
+Mazhar Abro (Sindhi: مظھر ابڙو) is a prominent short story writer, novelist, playwright and poet from Sindh, Pakistan.
+His literary appreciation began with the "Shah Abdul Lateef Bhittai National Award" by Pakistan Academy of letters Islamabad.

 Early life

-Mazhar Abro was born as Mazhar Hussain Abro according to Encyclopedia Sindhiana by Sindhi Language Authority he was born to Manzoor Hussain Abro on 25 April 1971 in village Kolab Jial of Khairpur District, Sindh, Pakistan.
+Mazhar Abro was born as Mazhar Hussain Abro.
+He was born to Manzoor Hussain Abro on 25 April 1971 in village Kolab Jial of Khairpur District, Sindh, Pakistan.

 Abro completed his early education at his village Kolab Jial, Khairpur and then his secondary education at Comprehensive High School, Khairpur.
 He affiliated himself with Pakistan Degree College, Khairpur for Graduation, and obtained a master's degree in Sindhi literature and economics from Shah Abdul Latif University Khairpur.

 Contribution

 Mazhr Abro has authored seven books, one poetry collection, 4 books of Short stories and 2 Novels.
 By profession he is a professor of the College Education Department, Government of Sindh.
 He has granted many awards, including the National award from Pakistan Academy of Letters Islamabad.